 Oscar Revelins studied theatre, film, and television at the University of California, Los Angeles, before pivoting to English Literature and graduating with a Bachelor of Arts at the University of Western Australia.

-In 2026, he was longlisted for the Peter Carey Short Story Prize with Famous Friend, and the Commonwealth Short Story Prize with The Light Declines.
+In 2026, he placed as Runner-Up for the Peter Carey Short Story Prize with Famous Friend which was published with Overland Online, and was longlisted for the Commonwealth Short Story Prize with The Light Declines.

 In 2025, he published his indie debut novel Delicate Friends, won the Varnish Prize for Fiction with The Light Declines, received third prize at the My Brother Jack Literary Awards with Bishops, and was selected for the Perth Queer Film Festival with After The Funeral.